jennego/dressage-spa/README.md

 TO DO

 - FIX LOADING ISSUE ON FIRST LOAD FOR AUTHED USERS (seems to be fine for user not logged in, probably an Auth0 loading issue)
+- move notification to main layout so all can access it via provider

 Table functions